mgcth/NastranResults.jl/README.md

 # SDNastran

-A Julia MSC Nastran OP4, PCH and HDF5 results output loader.
+Load MSC Nastran OP4, PCH and HDF5 results into Julia.

 ## Installation
 To install, write in the Julia REPL